-Pole Mounted Speed Display (PMSD) signs provide a real-time, dynamic display of a driver's vehicular speed and are well-suited for situations when conditions are such that other adopted traffic calming measures are not applicable.
+Pole Mounted Speed Display (PMSD) signs provide a real-time, dynamic display of a driver's vehicular speed and are ideal for situations when conditions are such that other adopted traffic calming measures are not applicable.

-These signs are installed in conjunction with regulatory speed limit (R2- I) or advisory speed signs in order to provide drivers with immediate confirmation of their actual speed in relation to the posted speed limit or advisory speed and have been successful in Prince William County under our pilot program.
+These signs are installed in conjunction with regulatory speed limit (R2-1) or advisory speed signs in order to provide drivers with immediate confirmation of their actual speed in relation to the posted speed limit or advisory speed and have been successful in Prince William County under our pilot program.

-PMSD signs are permanently installed with a concrete base where a long-term need is identified.
-Portable speed trailers and temporary speed display signs are similar to PMSD signs; however, since they are much more portable, their use is less prescriptive.
-Portable temporary units can be requested through the Prince William County Police Department as part of their speed enforcement initiatives.
+PMSD signs are permanently installed with a concrete base where a long term need is identified.
+Portable speed trailers and temporary speed display signs are similar to PMSD signs; however, since they are much more portable, their use is less prescriptive and they can be requested through the Prince William County Police Department.